bparanj/Essential-TDD/en/03-command-query-separation/03-command-query-separation.markdown

 end
 ```

-add is a command. calculator.result is query.
+The add(x,y) method is a command.
+The calculator.result call is a query.

 calculator.rb